top of page

 Snowdrop weekends at Forde Abbey, near Chard

 Thirty acres of award-winning gardens in a 12th century Cistercian Abbey, now a private home, resplendent with snowdrops plus camellias, hellebores, crocii and spring bulbs.
 Mostly the common snowdrop but more unusual varieties hidden here and there.
 Gift and coffee shops.
-Open weekends throughout February, from Sat 4 to Sat 26 February, 10.30am–4pm.
+Open every Saturday and Sunday in February 10.30am–4pm.

 BUS: First Buses of Somerset 14